wintercg/admin/faq.md

 We are not trying to be a specification body that specifies new APIs.
 We want to work with members of existing specification bodies to improve existing APIs.

-We do not want to fork or create new versions of existing specifications.
-For any change we propose, the goal is always for it to be incorporated into the upstream spec.
+We will never fork or create new versions of existing specifications.
+For any change we propose, the goal is always for it to be incorporated into an upstream spec in an existing venue (such as WHATWG or W3C).

-We are not trying to shift the focus of web APIs to only suite server side runtimes well.
-We want to see more API surface that is useful and work great both in browsers and in other runtimes.
+We are not trying to shift the focus of Web Platform APIs to only serve non-browser runtimes.
+We want to see more API surface that is useful and works great both in browsers and in other runtimes.